ieeecsbuet/ieeecsbuet.github.io/README.md

 - The website should be running in your localhost now.

 #### Applying changes
-The website will change if you change any markdown file.
+The website will change locally if you change any markdown file.
 However, to bring the changes in the production environment, the changes need to be present in the doc file.
 So navigate into the folder conaining the 'config.toml' file again and run the following command
 ```
 hugo